Keep Your Horse's Brains IN His Head

 In your riding and training, do you stay aware of how your horse thinks, feels, and reacts?
 Sandy Collier says you should.

-The Buellton, California, performance-horse trainer is the only woman ever to win the open division of the world’s toughest cow horse event, the Snaffle Bit Futurity.
-She’s also a recent inductee into the prestigious National Cowgirl Hall of Fame (see her interviewed here).
+The Buellton, California, performance-horse trainer has won the Snaffle Bit Futurity.
+She’s also an inductee into the prestigious National Cowgirl Hall of Fame, as well as the NRCHA Hall of Fame.
 Sandy spent years absorbing the horse-centric methods of Tom Dorrance and Ray Hunt to figure out how to make training easier on performance horses.

 And she says thinking like a horse is nothing less than essential.

-“Horses are easily frustrated and discouraged,” explains the clinician and author, whose Reining Essentials offers training secrets for a better-broke horse.
+“Horses are easily frustrated and discouraged,” explains the clinician and author.
 “If you get impatient with your horse or make the learning curve too steep, he’ll raise his head and start to worry.
 His adrenaline will flow.
-He’ll chew the bit, grind his teeth, wring his tail?and stop learning.”
+He’ll chew the bit, grind his teeth, wring his tail, and stop learning.”

 She says a great way to remember the difference between training (the horse stays calm) and intimidating (the horse becomes anxious), is a quip from cow horse trainer Doug Williamson: